gomorpheus/morpheus-apidoc/source/includes/_workflows.md

 }
 ```

-This endpoint executes a workflow on the specified `instances` or `servers`, depending on which `targetType` is specified.
+This endpoint executes a workflow on the specified `instances`, `servers` or the `appliance` itself, depending on which `targetType` is specified.
 The [History API](#get-all-processes) can be used to retrieve information about the execution results.

 ### HTTP Request